How to Plant, Grow, and Care for Goji Berry

 Diseases

-Powdery mildew is the main disease you may find attacking your plants.
-This disease appears as a white powder looking film over leaves, limbs, and fruit.
+Powdery mildew is the main disease you may find attacking your berries.
+This disease appears as a white powder-looking film over leaves, limbs, and fruit.
 As this disease thrives in the shade, effective pruning can prevent this.
 However, if it appears, try spraying with a sulfur solution to kill this fungal disease.
 Common neem oil can act as a preventative measure.

 Frequently Asked Questions

-A: If growing from seed, you’ll get your first fruit harvest after two years, with a larger harvest after the third year.
-If growing a bare-root plant, you’ll see a harvest possibly within the 1st growing season.
+If growing from seed, you’ll get your first fruit harvest after two years, with a larger harvest after the third year.
+If growing a bare-root or potted berry, you’ll see a harvest possibly within the first growing season.

-A: Goji berry plants spread through root suckers, tip rooting, and by dropping their seeds.
+Goji berries spread through root suckers, tip rooting, and by dropping their seeds.
 They are known to grow vigorously and invade surrounding open areas.